Theme: Owning the Ground Beneath Our Feet: Resource Sovereignty, Monetary Independence, and the Architecture of African Wealth

 Central Themes

-Five cross-cutting central themes frame the 2026 conference.
-Each theme speaks directly to the broader conference theme of resource sovereignty, monetary independence, and the architecture of African wealth.
+Nine central themes frame the 2026 conference.
+Each theme speaks directly to the broader conference theme of resource sovereignty, monetary independence, and the architecture of African wealth, and connects its field to the conference’s central question — how ownership is converted into wealth.
 Authors are invited to locate their submissions within one of these themes, or at the intersections between them.

 • Value Addition and Industrial Transformation: